-Measure
+Measure 2022/23 2021/22

-Satisfaction that Raven listens to and acts on resident views
+Satisfaction that Raven listens to and acts on resident views 77% 74%

-Trust Raven to do what is right
+Trust Raven to do what is right 75% 75%

-The Customer Voice Panel formed during 2021 meet monthly to review performance and providing feedback.
+The Customer Voice Panel formed during 2021, meets monthly to review performance and provide feedback.
 This is an increasingly important element of our governance enabling the Board to hear the 'voice of the customer'.
 During the year we held two joint Panel and Board seminars focused on customer engagement, learning from complaints and dealing with damp and mould.